-Regularly doing planks can support/strengthen the spine and prevent back pain no matter the fitness level.
-It’s estimated that 70% of adults will experience back problems and pain.
+Regularly doing planks can support/strengthen the spine and prevent back pain, no matter the fitness level.
+It’s estimated that 70% of adults experience back problems and pain.
 One of the best ways to keep the spine healthy is by strengthening the core muscles.
 The more these muscles are built up, the healthier the body will become.
-The plank position activates the entire core taking the pressure off of the spine.
+The plank position activates the entire core taking the pressure off the spine.

 The core is the center of the body.
 It contains all the muscles surrounding the torso.
 These muscles work together to:

 The core is split into two muscles: The inner and outer core.

 When the core is not strong enough, the spine and back muscles overcompensate to keep the body standing correctly.
 Studies have shown how planks effectively activate the muscles responsible for spinal stabilization.
 The exercise targets the entirety of the core and strengthens the shoulders and glutes.
 Strengthening these muscles improves posture, helping to alleviate back problems and pain.
 However, talking to a doctor before beginning a plank regimen is recommended if back pain is present.
 If done incorrectly, they could aggravate the back muscles.

 Choose an area clear of furniture where the whole body can stretch out.
 Follow these steps:

 There are variations of this exercise for different levels of physical fitness.
 Once the modified and full plank has been mastered, various planks can target other body areas.
 These include: